 - Bose QuietComfort Headphones — September 21, 2023

-Nevertheless, we can surmise an approximate launch date based on the company’s previous release schedule.
-For example, the Bose Noise Cancelling Headphones 700 came to market on May 29, 2019.
+However, we can surmise an approximate launch date based on the company’s previous release schedule.
+For example, the Bose Noise Cancelling Headphones 700 launched on May 29, 2019.
 The subsequent QuietComfort 45 materialized two years and four months later.
-The current QuietComfort Headphones were launched almost two years afterwards on September 21, 2023.
-By that metric, we should expect the Bose QuietComfort Headphones 2 to hit shelves in the winter of this year.
+The current QuietComfort Headphones were launched almost two years later on September 21, 2023.
+By that metric, we could see the Bose QuietComfort Headphones 2 hit shelves in the winter of this year.

 Should you wait for the Bose QuietComfort Headphones 2?

 The Bose QuietComfort Headphones are not bad, but given their limited feature set and overemphasized bass response, we recommend their cheaper siblings instead.
 For example, the now-discontinued Bose QuietComfort 45 and Bose Noise Cancelling Headphones 700 have similar functionality and can still be found for much less money on Amazon.
-Those wanting future-proof features and best-in-class noise canceling may want to wait a few months for the Bose QuietComfort Headphones 2 to materialize.
+However, those wanting future-proof features and best-in-class noise canceling may wish to hold out for the Bose QuietComfort Headphones 2.

-Bass heads and those partial to the color green will enjoy the Bose QuietComfort Headphones ($349 at Amazon.)
+Bass heads (and those partial to the color green) will enjoy the Bose QuietComfort Headphones ($349 at Amazon).
 The cans own a frequency response that boosts sub-bass frequencies below 60Hz by as much as 14dB.
 Build quality feels robust, and their lightweight 240g frame is extremely comfortable.
 For example, the ear cups are large, distribute their weight well, and have sufficiently soft padding.
-Controls are intuitive and come with easily reachable buttons for playback, volume, and an action button.
+The controls are intuitive for adjusting playback and volume and include an action button.
 The last can toggle through different listening modes, mute calls, or trigger shortcuts.
-Inside the box is a travel case, a 3.5mm to 2.5mm TRS cable, and a USB type A to type C cable.
-Noise canceling is excellent and attenuates ambient sound by as much as 45dB.
-However, battery life is smack dab average at 27 hours and their sound quality will not be everyone’s taste.
+Listeners receive a travel case, a 3.5mm to 2.5mm TRS cable, and a USB-A to USB-C cable.
+ANC is excellent and attenuates ambient sound by up to 45dB.
+However, battery life is mediocre, lasting 27 hours.
+Likewise, the headphones’ sound quality will not be everyone’s taste.

-Those wanting superior sound quality and long battery life should grab our favorite Sennheiser MOMENTUM 4 Wireless ($289.23 at Amazon.)
-These headphones have a default frequency response that closely follows our preference curve.
+The Sennheiser MOMENTUM 4 Wireless ($289.23 at Amazon) provide superior battery life and excellent sound quality.
+These headphones have a default frequency response that follows our target preference curve.
 In particular, well-represented highs and comparatively tempered bass make speech more intelligible.
 Sennheiser also outpaces the competition by delivering over 56 hours of ANC-enabled playback time.
 The company’s Auto On/Off feature is handy and automatically turns the headphones on or off based on their position.
-Under the hood, the headphones run Bluetooth 5.2 and connect via a list of codecs including SBC, AAC, aptX, aptX HD, and aptX Adaptive.
-If you prefer wires, you can use the 3.5mm jack or USB cable to listen to music from a computer.
+Under the hood, the headphones use Bluetooth version 5.2 and connect via a list of codecs, including SBC, AAC, aptX, aptX HD, and aptX Adaptive.
+Those who prefer wired audio can use the 3.5mm jack or a USB cable to listen to music from a computer.
 Unlike the Bose QuietComfort Headphones, the MOMENTUM 4 Wireless package an airplane adapter.

-Finally, the tried and trusted Sony WH-1000XM5 ($387 at Amazon) remain an industry leader thanks to their comprehensive feature set.
-For example, the headphones’ ANC is better at quelling low-end frequencies than previous Bose and Sony offerings.
-The WH-1000XM5 attenuates ambient noise where most music is found by roughly 30dB.
-The cans also own a consumer-friendly frequency curve that slightly over-emphasizes bass and treble.
-Battery life lasts nearly 32 hours with ANC enabled while disabling noise canceling yields over 53 hours of listening time.
-When you’re in a bind, you can fast-charge 180 minutes of playtime from a three-minute top-up.
-Fans can connect via TRS cable or Bluetooth 5.2 over the SBC, AAC, or LDAC codecs, and the capacitive touch panel on the right ear cup controls volume, track skipping, play/pause, voice assistant, and ambient sound passthrough.
-Downloading the Sony Sound Connect app provides 360 Reality Audio and many other high-end features.
+Finally, the newest Sony WH-1000XM6 ($448 at Amazon) are one of the best headphones on the market.
+For example, the headphones quell low-frequency rumbles below 300Hz by over 30dB.
+The cans also improve the sound quality of their predecessor.
+Battery life lasts over 37 hours with ANC enabled, and listeners can fast charge three hours of listening time by topping up for three minutes.
+Fans can connect via a TRS cable or Bluetooth 5.3 over the SBC, AAC, or LDAC codecs.
+The capacitive touch panel on the right ear cup controls volume, track skipping, play/pause, voice assistant, and ambient sound passthrough.
+Downloading the Sony Sound Connect app unlocks a 10-band EQ, 360 Reality Audio, and many other high-end features.

 Bose QuietComfort Headphones 2 FAQs

-The Bose QuietComfort Earbuds II launched on September 15, 2022.
-However, we are yet to see the Bose QuietComfort Headphones 2 materialize.
-Based on the company’s previous release schedule, this may happen in 2025.
+The Bose QuietComfort Ultra Earbuds (2nd Gen) are due to launch later this summer in the U.S. However, we are yet to see the Bose QuietComfort Headphones 2 materialize.
+Based on the company's previous release schedule, this may happen later in 2025.